zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

   working to implement new tasks, train a model on them and use test time inference.
 This hypothesis seems very plausible to me: they would have the advantage of using more data and the new test inference technique.
+- I would like to make submissions with the fine-tuned models
+- Does predicting the grid shape helps?
+Previosly to predict the grid print the shape.
+Maybe also on the input and output pairs.
+I have the intuition that this will help.
+Previously to do this I should refactor the code to enable easy experimentation with different prompts.

 ## TODO

-- [ ] Verify that training and evaluation is the same
 - [x] Evaluate fine-tuned model on arc tasks
-- [ ] Does predicting the grid shape helps?
 - [x] Prepare hodel data
 - [ ] Try again with the iterable dataset: https://huggingface.co/docs/trl/en/sft_trainer#trl.trainer.ConstantLengthDataset
 - [ ] What if I first fine-tune with augmentation and then without augmentation
 - [ ] Maybe not preserving the original color space creates a more challenging train dataset that results on better generalization.
+- [ ] Improve evaluation notebook
+  - [ ] Free gpu memory after run
+  - [ ] Better configuration
+  - [ ] Verify that training and evaluation is the same
+  - [ ] Should I refactor the way to create train and validation samples?